Combined Surgical Approach for the Treatment of Septal Deviation, Nasal Polyposis, and Alar Collapse

 Do nasal polyps recur?

 Nasal polyps are caused by chronic inflammation.
 Even if surgically removed, they can recur if the underlying causes (allergy, chronic sinusitis, asthma) persist.
 Therefore, postoperative medical treatment and regular follow-up are important.
+Regular follow-up and medical treatment can prevent or slow down the development of nasal polyps.

 What is alar collapse (nostril collapse)?